haukened/gone/.github/instructions/js.instructions.md

 4. Deterministic Refactors: Any complexity or size reduction should preserve observable behavior and timing logging semantics.
 5. Accessibility: Maintain focus management and semantic elements (e.g., `h2`, `button`, ARIA labels).
 Do not remove accessible names for brevity.

+## Avoid XSS Risks
+- Never manipulate the DOM with untrusted input via `innerHTML` or similar.
+Prefer `textContent` or explicit element creation.
+- Any use of `innerHTML` must be limited to static, trusted markup (e.g., embedded SVG) or sanitized content only.
+- Any use of `innerHTML` must be annotated with a comment explaining the trust boundary and justification, and eslint disabled.

 ## Language & Syntax
 - Use `const` by default; use `let` only when reassignment is required.
 NEVER use `var`.
 - Avoid global symbol leakage: wrap logical areas in IIFEs or module scopes when we migrate to ES modules.